daos-stack/daos-azure/README.md

 ## Support

-This repo is in the very early stages of development.

-Official support is not available at this time.
+Official support for the content in this repo is not available at this time.

-## Versions
+## Software Versions

 The content in this repo was tested with the following versions of software.